carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ##### Prerequisites and other options
 -   Editing requires a GitHub account.
 You can set one up at <https://github.com>
 -   If you don’t want to use Github, you can suggest changes by emailing a lesson maintainer
   -   TODO add link to contact maintainers

 Note: The GitHub webpage interface works well for making relatively small edits, like adding a link, fixing typos, or adding several lines of explanation.
-For more larger edits, the command line interface is recommended.
+For larger edits, the command line interface is recommended.

 ##### Contents
--   Working from the GitHub webpage (graphical interface)
+-   Option 1- Working from the GitHub webpage (graphical interface)
--   Working from the terminal (command line interface)
+-   Option 2- Working from the terminal (command line interface)

 ##### Glossary of terms
 -   TODO